2/7/2025

 Julie Brogren

-Yeah we think a partner would also be interested in clarifying what the roles are for this second generation asset but also of course geographically and so forth so it's part of plans.
-Yeah excellent
+Yeah, we think a partner would also be interested in clarifying what the roles are for this second generation asset.
+Also, of course, geographically and so forth.
+So it's part of those conversations.
+Whether it's drugs or geographies that you put in the plans.

 speaker